 Dining at SLIG

 The Hilton Salt Lake City Center is centrally located to some of the best dining Salt Lake City has to offer.
-Most importantly, because we will be arriving in January, there are literally dozens of places to eat within about a one-block walk; more if you wish to venture out a bit.
-We will make sure you receive plenty of information when you arrive.
+There are dozens of places to eat within about a one-block walk; more if you wish to venture out a bit.
+Full information will be included in your syllabus.
 Here are the highlights:

-Starbucks: This little treasure is tucked just inside the entrance to the Trofi Restaurant.
-Most similar to a Barnes and Noble type Starbucks, they offer beverages, breakfast sandwiches, and pastries, and a limited selected of sandwiches and soup.
-They are open until about 4:00 pm daily.
+Starbucks: This little treasure is tucked inside the entrance to the Trofi Restaurant.
+They offer beverages, breakfast sandwiches, pastries, and a limited selected of sandwiches and soup until 4:00 pm daily.

 Trofi Restaurant: Order from the menu or enjoy a hot breakfast buffet with omelets and waffles made to order.
-Trofi is presently open for breakfast only, from 6:30 am to 10:00 am weekdays, and 11:00 am weekends, but the Hilton staff are working on the possibility of opening Trofi during lunch over SLIG dates.
+Trofi is open for both breakfast and lunch.

 Spencer’s Bar: The gathering place for a casual drink while staying at the Hilton.
 Located in the front of Spencer’s restaurant.